lspas-volvo/environment-test/README.md

 # Pipelines definition

-Pipelines are configured to also monitor this repository with proper filters so they get automatically triggered (by GoCD polling mechanism) when something changes.
+Also pipelines are configured to monitor (by polling) this repository for changes at paths specific for a given environment and app.

-I.e. when changing, adding or removing a file under ```app1/``` folder only single pipeline for a specific environment of application ```app1``` will be triggered.
-Which environment pipeline will be triggered is defined by one of the following file name patterns:
+I.e. when changing, adding or removing a file under ```app1/``` folder only a single pipeline for a specific environment of the application ```app1``` will be triggered.
+Which environment pipeline will be triggered is determined by one of the following file name patterns:
 - ```app1/<environment>.*```
 - ```app1/<environment>-*```
 - ```app1/<environment>_*```